Serkalem-negusse1/ML-Classification-Comparisons/README.md

 - Logistic Regression (LR) – a linear probabilistic model
 - K-Nearest Neighbors (KNN) – an instance-based non-parametric model
 - Support Vector Machine (SVM) – a margin-based classifier with kernel support
+- Random Forest - an ensemble model
+- Decision Tree
+- XGBoost

 It demonstrates **training, testing, hyperparameter tuning**, and **evaluation** using metrics like accuracy, confusion matrix, and ROC-AUC.